BatoolMM/R-markdown/_episodes/04-adding-emphasis-symbols-titles.md

 ## Adding Emphasis

 Another way we can customize our R Markdown file output is by emphasizing words or phrases.
-In our paper, there are several instances of words and phrases that are italicized, bolded, or in “quotation marks”.
+In our paper, there are several instances of words and phrases that are italicized or bolded.
 We use markdown syntax to add these emphasis to words or phrases by surrounding them with matching symbols.
 Different symbols give different emphases effects.

 Put text in italics with single asterisks or single underscores.